-Flight Lieutenant Alan Pollock was an enthusiastic but mischievous member of the Royal Air Force (RAF) in 1968 when he found out that the British Parliament, composed at the time of members who were cutting military spending, had slashed the plans for a 50th Anniversary Celebration of the Royal Air Force.
+Flight Lieutenant Alan Pollock was an enthusiastic but mischievous pilot of the Royal Air Force (RAF) in 1968 when he found out that the British Parliament, composed at the time of members who were cutting military spending, had slashed the plans for a 50th Anniversary Celebration of the Royal Air Force.
 Among the list of events cut were flybys by RAF pilots.
 So, Pollock stole a plane and conducted his own flybys of Parliament and other locations on the day of celebrations anyway.

 The buildup to the dramatic day had started innocuously enough.
 British pilots had been dropping leaflets and toilet paper rolls on each other for a while, partially to keep up training and partially to break the monotony of training with constrained budgets.